viebel/blog.klipse.tech/_posts/2019-03-08-spec-custom-defn.md

 A [previous version of this article]({% post_url 2016-10-07-defn-args %}) has been written back in 2016.
 The current version of the article has been updated and made more digestable.

+In this article, we are going to show how one can write his custom `defn`-like macro, using the specs for `defn`.

-First, we are going to show to parse the arguments of the `defn` macro, modifies the parse tree and converts it back to the format `defn` expects.
+First, we are going to show how to:

+1. parse the arguments of the `defn` macro into a AST
+2. modifies the AST tree
+3. converts it back to the format `defn` expects.

 Then, we will leverage this idea in order to write three of custom `defn` like macros: